What is an embedded system?

 We explain the key characteristics of an embedded system, their benefits and challenges

-An embedded system is a microcontroller that sits inside a device to control a certain function within it.
-For example, your home's central heating is a type of embedded system.
+A microcontroller that sits inside a device to control a specific function within it is what we know as an embedded system.
+This could be, for example, your home’s central heating which is considered to be a type of embedded system.

-They feature heavily in consumer products and many household machines such as microwaves, toasters, and washing machines, but they are a key part of most modern technologies.
+Embedded systems feature prominently in consumer products and many household machines like toasters, washing machines and microwaves, but they are an essential part of most modern technologies.

-Embedded devices are not usually programmable as they are usually designed with a single function in mind, but the software can be upgraded - depending on what the device is.
-Fitness trackers, for instance, can be upgraded by connecting to a PC or laptop.
+Usually, embedded devices are not programmable as they are often designed with a single function in mind.
+However, depending on what the device is, the software can be upgraded.
+For example, fitness trackers can be upgraded by connecting them to a laptop or PC.

-As a result, embedded systems need to be reliable, as a fault will likely result in the failure of an app or wider system function, and fixing this fault can be incredibly difficult.
+Because of this, embedded systems must be reliable, since a fault will probably result in the failure of a wider system function or an app, and fixing this can be a challenge.

 Hardware foundations of an embedded system

-Embedded systems were once based on simple microprocessors, but modern ones are mostly based on microcontrollers which come with a fixed amount of built-in memory.
-The difference is that microprocessors are made up of just a central processing unit, meaning RAM and ROM need to be added externally.
+Even though embedded systems used to be based on simple microprocessors, modern ones are usually designed from microcontrollers that come with a specific amount of built-in memory.
+The difference is that microprocessors only contain a central processing unit, which means that ROM and RAM must be added externally.

-Embedded systems come in a number of guises, some are even stand-alone systems that don't have a host, such as a video game console.
-This is a real-time embedded system which runs certain tasks to a fixed schedule.
-Another example is a 'Network-embedded' system which, as the name suggests, is a device with a network connection, such as a mobile phone.
+These systems appear in a number of forms, with some being stand-alone systems that don’t even have a host, like a video games console.
+They run certain tasks to a fixed schedule and are a real-time embedded system.
+A “Network-embedded” system is another example which, as you can probably guess from the name, is a device with a network connection like a mobile phone.

 Key features of an embedded system